ahf/onion-tex/src/pandoc/ahf-driving-it-aarhus-2019/slides.markdown

 1. Censors will apply censorship to **all** relays in the network and effectively block access to the Tor network.
 2. Censors will apply censorship to **known** bridges.

-\textbf{Solution:} We make it difficult to find and block bridges and we make it difficult to learn if a given connection is between a Tor user and an entry-point into the Tor network.
+**Solution**: We make it difficult to find and block bridges and we make it difficult to learn if a given connection is between a Tor user and an entry-point into the Tor network.

 ## Bridges